crystal-bit/angry-aliens/README.md

 - Touch buttons
 - GUI with score

-### 9. Camera

-- Camera pan
-- Camera focus handling
-- Fix input

 ### [EXTRA] Possible improvements / future topics

 This tutorial covers only a small subset of mobile game development topics.

 There are a lot of areas that can be explored, like:

+- Camera handling (pan, focus, zoom, ...)
+- Fix input
 - Publishing on a game store
   - Fdroid
   - Play Store